Chapter 1. Welcome to Red Hat Advanced Cluster Management for Kubernetes

 Users, such as administrators and site reliability engineers, face challenges as they work across a range of environments, including multiple data centers, private clouds, and public clouds that run Kubernetes clusters.
 Red Hat Advanced Cluster Management for Kubernetes provides the tools and capabilities to address these common challenges.

 Red Hat Advanced Cluster Management for Kubernetes provides end-to-end management visibility and control to manage your Kubernetes environment.
-Take control of your application modernization program with management capabilities for cluster creation, application lifecycle, and provide security and compliance for all of them across data centers and hybrid cloud environments.
+Take control of your application modernization program with management capabilities for cluster creation, application lifecycle, and provide security and compliance for all of them across hybrid cloud environments.
 Clusters and applications are all visible and managed from a single console, with built-in security policies.
 Run your operations from anywhere that Red Hat OpenShift runs, and manage any Kubernetes cluster in your fleet.

 With Red Hat Advanced Cluster Management for Kubernetes: